 The IRS does refrain from levying certain types of properties and assets.

 The IRS will also forego a levy on work tools, work clothing, and supplies needed for survival.
+They don’t want something like the butte county campfire to happen and you’re stranded without what you’d need to flee the area.

 Collection Due Process Hearing (CPD)